Policies and Procedures

 Academic Integrity:

-1. Plagiarism – For the purposes of TCSJ, the definition of plagiarism is adopted from the American Psychological Association Ethics Code Standard 8.11 (APA, 2010).
-Students who “…present the work of another as if it were their own work are guilty of plagiarism.
-Whether paraphrasing, quoting an author directly, or describing an idea that influenced the work, students must credit the source.” (p.
-170).
+• Plagiarism – For the purposes of TCSJ, the definition of plagiarism is adopted from the American Psychological Association Ethics Code Standard 8.11 (APA, 2016).
+Students who “…present portions of another’s work or data as their own, even if the other work or data source is cited occasionally,” are guilty of plagiarism.
+Whether paraphrasing, quoting an author directly, or describing an idea that influenced the work, students must credit the source.

 Health and Safety